 THE FRIENDS OF THE DOWSE

-For over 28 years the Friends of The Dowse have offered their support to New Zealand tertiary students through an Award scheme designed to encourage innovation and creativity specifically in the areas of design and craft.
+For 30 years the Friends of The Dowse have offered their support to New Zealand tertiary students through an Award scheme designed to encourage innovation and creativity specifically in the areas of design and craft.
 It is the leading national award in this area.
 We offer this to provide an opportunity for students to step into creative industries with a coveted award to their name, as well as gain financial assistance.

 Entries are welcome in the fields of: